seantdg/d8apigee/README.md

 - Click "Manage Display" on the tab menu
 - Change the "Format" to "Swagger UI" for "Specification" field
 - Save
+- Click on the small gear icon next to the "Specification" field
+- Select the HTTP methods that you want "Try it out" functionality to be enabled

 - Manage -> Content
 - Add Content